Introduction / History

 What Are Their Beliefs?

-Most Tirgar people practice Hinduism, the ancient religion of India.
-They worship and serve the gods of the Hindu pantheon.
-Hindus believe that by performing rituals and good works that they will attain moksha or freedom from the endless cycle of birth, death and rebirth.
-They visit Hindu temples and offer prayers, food, flowers, and incense to their gods in hopes of gaining protection and benefits.
-They do not have a personal or familial relationship with their gods like Christians or Jews.
+The Tirgar people practice Hinduism mixed with animism.
+They pay special devotion to the gods Thakurji, Shundamata, Krishna, and Rama.
+The Tirgar visit Hindu temples and offer prayers, food, flowers, and incense to their gods in hopes of gaining protection and benefits.
+They do not have a personal or familial relationship with their gods.
 There are many forms of Hinduism, each with its own deities and beliefs.

 What Are Their Needs?